Jontzii/Ruuvi-InfluxDB-API/README.md

 data.jontzi.com/weather/apiv1/latest?api_key=xx

 ## API Key
 An API key is required to make any calls.
-Calls made without proper key will return HTTP 401 Unauthorized.
-Key can be authorized by adding it to MySQL table containing the keys.
-Currently api key's only purpose it to block most webscrapers/bots as the website is not secured by any other way.
-In the future a better and more secure method will probably be implemented.
+Calls made without a proper key will return HTTP 401 Unauthorized.
+A key can be authorized by adding it to a MySQL table containing the keys.
+Currently, api-key's only purpose is to block most web scrapers/bots as the website is not secured in any other way.
+In the future, a better and more secure method will probably be implemented.

 ## Data
 All data is returned in a JSON-format.
 The following measurements are measured: